This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 Homey and comforting, this Japanese Beef Tendon Stew will warm your soul, especially this time of the year.

-- 1 lb beef tendon (rinsed and clean well)
+- 1 lb beef tendon (rinsed and cleaned well)

-- 3 green onions/scallions (use green part and white part separately)
+- 3 green onions/scallions (separated into green and white parts)

 - ½ gobo (burdock root) (2.1 oz, 60 g)